VPKSoft/amp-multi/Help/amp-en/docs/settings.md

 The *Always use error-tolerant search* defines if the *FuzzyWuzzy* algorithm should always be used for filtering, otherwise the algorithm is only used if the normal filtering yields no results.

+**Display track rating column**

+Indicates if the track rating column should be displayed in the playlist.

 *The Miscellaneous tab*

 ![image](img/settings5.png)